|See Homepage.||This page: Boardgames, slot car racing and other fun pastimes.|

 Every subject under the sun has appeared in the form of a jigsaw, and transportation is no exception.
 Earlier puzzles were made from wood, and later examples from stiff cardboard.

 Most of my jigsaws feature competition cars of some kind, but there are one or two less frenetic subjects in my collection.
-One of these, produced under the label of 'A Victory Plywood Jig-Saw Puzzle' by C.J.
+One of these, produced under the label of 'A Victory Plywood Jig-Saw Puzzle' by G.J.
 Hater & Co.
 Ltd. of Bournemouth (itself a subsidiary of J.W.
 Spear and Sons), was called 'A Busy Quayside'.
 A bit of everything appears in this particular jig-saw puzzle, namely a ferry, sailing boats, a smart coach, and a saloon car.
 The pieces are made from thick plywood, hand-cut according to the blurb on the box lid.
+A page featuring a number of classic jigsaws, of the 1950s and 1960s, may now be found on the car, van and lorry jigsaws page.

 Hopefully this article will serve as an introduction to the interesting world of old car-related toys, and I hope to add further pages in about this hobby shortly.